josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/README.md

 - where the original evidence entered;
 - who interpreted it;
+- what relationship existed between institutions;
 - which uncertainty was lost;
-- where coercive power appeared;
+- where coercive, allocative, or interpretive power appeared;
-- and how the institutional response changed the political field.
+- and how the response changed the political field.

 ---

-## 🧠 Intent, Effect, And Foreseeability
+## 🧠 Intent, Knowledge, Effect And Foreseeability

 The cluster distinguishes:

 - intent;
 - knowledge;
+- authority;
 - contribution;
 - effect;
 - foreseeability;
-- and failure to act after warning.
+- and response after warning.

 Not every participant in a harmful system shares the same motive.